SteelTitansax/IndustrialIT_Portfolio/README.md

-# Manuel Portero's RPA Portfolio.
+# Manuel Portero's Industrial IT Portfolio.

-## Here you can find the different RPA technologies that I've been working with during my career.
+## Here you can find the different industral IT technologies that I've been working with during my career.

 # Live demo : https://industrial-it-portfolio.vercel.app/